-Electric scooters are a very cost-effective way to get around and travel.
-Savings in fuel and public transportation costs will pay off your electric scooter within 4 to 6 months in developed countries, and in about a year and a half on average worldwide.
-Owning an electric scooter is clearly a big investment as a means of transportation, but the benefits of owning go beyond the great value they offer.
-Not only that, but you'll also eliminate parking time and expenses if you rely primarily on an electric scooter for your daily trips to work.
+Electric scooters are an incredibly cost-effective way to get around and travel.
+The savings in fuel and public transportation costs can pay off the purchase of a electric scooter within 4 to 6 months in developed countries, and in about a year and a half on average worldwide.
+Owning an electric scooter is a significant investment as a means of transportation, but the advantages of owning one go beyond the great value they offer.
+Additionally, you'll also save time and money on parking if you primarily use an electric scooter for your daily trips to work.

-For example, a mid-range to high-end electric scooter option, such as Unagi, has a range of up to 15.5 miles on a single charge.
+For instance, a mid-range to high-end electric scooter option, such as Unagi, has a range of up to 15.5 miles on a single charge.
 Both San Francisco and Nashville have already removed scooters from the streets, but are working with scooter companies on a permit process that allows them to be returned.
-Unlike cars and bicycles, which require routine maintenance, the only additional cost you'll incur after the initial investment in a high-quality electric scooter like Unagi is the cost of a helmet or other safety equipment.
-Without a doubt, we can say that if you plan to use it on a daily basis, electric scooters are worth it, since they are cheaper in the short and long term than a car.
+Apart from the initial investment in a high-quality electric scooter like Unagi, the only additional cost you'll incur is the cost of a helmet or other safety equipment.
+Without a doubt, if you plan to use it on a daily basis, electric scooters are worth it, since they are cheaper in the short and long term than a car.

-A single expensive car repair can easily eclipse the cost of a quality electric scooter like Unagi.
-However, if your office location is in another zip code and your journey is about 20 miles each way, and more power for you if it is, an electric scooter may not be the right choice for the range you need.
+A single expensive car repair can easily exceed the cost of a quality electric scooter like Unagi.
+However, if your office location is in another zip code and your journey is about 20 miles each way, an electric scooter may not be the right choice for the range you need.
 Electric scooters don't have flat tires as much as bicycles because they're made of hard rubber and aren't pumped with air-filled air with a vulnerable inner tube.
-Ridesharing on electric scooters has obvious benefits, such as the great price they usually offer and the way you can check your battery charge from afar with an app before you commit to walking to it.
+Ride-sharing on electric scooters has obvious benefits, such as the great price they usually offer and the way you can check your battery charge from afar with an app before you commit to walking to it.